sankirtan/Getting-and-Cleaning-Data/CodeBook.md

 ## Activity Labels
 total 6 levels
-WALKING - measurement was taken when the subject was walking WALKING_UPSTAIRS - measurement was taken when the subject was walking upstairs WALKING_DOWNSTAIRS - measurement was taken when the subject was walking downstairs SITTING - measurement was taken when the subject was sitting STANDING - measurement was taken when the subject was standing LAYING - measurement was taken when the subject was walking laying
+* 1.WALKING - measurement was taken when the subject was walking
+* 2.WALKING_UPSTAIRS - measurement was taken when the subject was walking upstairs
+* 3.WAKING_DOWNSTAIRS - measurement was taken when the subject was walking downstairs
+* 4.SITTING - measurement was taken when the subject was sitting
+* 5.STANDING - measurement was taken when the subject was standing
+* 6.LAYING - measurement was taken when the subject was walking laying